 7. Monetize Thoughtfully

 Instagram didn’t rush into monetization.
-They focused on growing their user base and refining the product first.
-When they finally introduced ads, they did so in a way that felt natural and non-intrusive.
+They focused on building their user base and refining the app first.
+When they finally introduced ads, they did it in a way that felt natural and non-intrusive.
+The ads didn’t disrupt the user experience—they blended seamlessly into the platform. 💡

 8. Cultivate a Strong Brand Identity